ironSource/aws-api-read-stream/README.md

 # aws-api-read-stream
-Turns an aws api call into a readable stream.
+Turn an aws api call into a readable stream.

 ## Install
 ```